alexandre-mouysset/holbertonschool-shell/README.md

 display all lines of the file starting with a letter including capital letter aswell

 #!/bin/bash
-tr 'Ac' 'ze'
+tr 'Ac' 'Ze'
 replace all character A and c from input to z and e respectively

+#!/bin/bash
+tr -d 'cC'
+remove all letters c and C from input

+#!/bin/bash
+ver
+reverse its input